-3. Mickey & Minnie’s Runaway Railway – This one might be a bit unexpected.
-Earlier this year, it appeared the “new ride smell” was wearing off Mickey & Minnie’s Runaway Railway.
-The average wait time was dropping, and the attraction was typically not in the top 5.
-For reasons unknown, that has changed and Runaway Railway is once again in high demand as of Spring 2023.
-Its family-friendly and all ages (and heights) nature makes it more appealing for a lot of Genie+ guests, so it tends to be the #2 or #3 Lightning Lane of the day at DHS.
+4. Mickey & Minnie’s Runaway Railway – Earlier this year, the “new ride smell” started wearing off Mickey & Minnie’s Runaway Railway.
+The average wait time has been dropping, and the attraction is typically not in the top 5 wait times at DHS.
+There is some day-to-day fluctuation in this, but Runaway Railway is now typically the #4 or #5 priority Lightning Lane.
+Its family-friendly and all ages (and heights) nature makes it more appealing for a lot of Genie+ guests, but you shouldn’t have much difficulty scoring this one even in the early afternoon most days.

 During those downtimes, Tower of Terror had the second highest wait time at Disney’s Hollywood Studios after only Star Wars: Rise of the Resistance.
 It even beat out Slinky Dog Dash most dates!
 Suffice to say, when Tower of Terror has one elevator shaft down, it became the #2 Genie+ Lightning Lane priority.
-When operating at full-capacity, it’s ranking drops significantly–to #4.
+When operating at full-capacity, its ranking drops significantly.

-It’s not ranked #2 here, so you should be able to surmise that the stealth refurbishment is over, and Tower of Terror is back to normal.
-We only mention all of this because you might see references to Tower of Terror’s increased Lightning Lane popularity or higher wait times elsewhere, or you might’ve been tracking that yourself over the course of the last several months.
+We mention all of this for two reasons.
+First, you might see references to Tower of Terror’s increased Lightning Lane popularity or higher wait times elsewhere, or you might’ve been tracking that yourself over the course of the last several months.
 In any case, it’s no longer part of the equation.
 You can once again safely save Tower of Terror for your fourth or fifth selection.

 5. Toy Story Mania – Every park has one attraction that “soaks up” Genie+ ride reservations, allocating a significant portion of its capacity to line-skipping.
 Toy Story Mania is definitely that for Disney’s Hollywood Studios.
 Its standby wait time has spiked since Genie+ launched (making this a good use of the Lightning Lane), but there’s typically easy availability via Genie+ for Toy Story Mania throughout the day.